Porch Pirate theft recovery - NewsBreak

 Porch Pirate theft recovery

-As the holiday season is wrapping up and package deliveries are slowing some capital region folks like Danielle Summers are still dealing with the aftermath of the crimes.Saratoga Sheriff’s Office investigating package thefts
+As the holiday season is wrapping up and package deliveries are slowing down some Capital Region folks like Danielle Summers are still dealing with the aftermath of the crimes.Saratoga Sheriff’s Office investigating package thefts

 “So, I reached out to FedEx immediately to let them know what had happened and they said essentially once the package is delivered it’s out of their hands,” said Summers.